 Long-Term = Real Change

 When we say faith-based, we don’t mean Bible summer camp.
 We mean we believe long-term sobriety and relational health comes from intimacy with God, self, and others.
-Because we want to help our residents figure out who God is, we have created a safe environment for men to express doubt and explore questions.
+To help men discover who God is, No Longer Bound is a safe environment for expressing doubt and exploring questions.

 Our Graduates Work

 Once our residents get sober, they need a good job.
 Maybe they want a whole new career.
 Work can be more than just a way to pay the bills.
 The right career can provide meaning and purpose.
 NLB’s job training and our network of supporters means 100% of our men find full-time jobs by the time they graduate.